-Since the insurance company is looking to earn a profit from every policy they write, it wants to make sure that the price (i.e., your premium) is proportional to the risk.
+Since the insurance company is looking to earn a profit from every policy sold, it wants to make sure that the price (i.e., your premium) is proportional to the risk.

-Each claim that you file is an outlay and will reduce the profit of the insurance company.
+Each claim that you file is a potential outlay and could reduce the profit of the insurance company.
 Therefore, your insurer will ask you about your age, marital status, gender, your credit score, and your driving history.

 Each of these is used to estimate your driving behavior.
-E.g., teens are considered high-risk drivers and therefore pay the highest premium amongst policyholders in the voluntary insurance market.
-On the other hand, insurers may consider a married individual risk-averse.
+E.g., teens are considered high-risk drivers and therefore pay the highest premium of all policyholders in the voluntary insurance market.
+On the other hand, insurers may consider a married individual less risky.

 However, all these are estimations of your driving behavior.
-Some teens can be risk-averse, whereas a married person can drive recklessly.
+Some teens can be less risky, whereas a married person can drive recklessly.

 What if you do not need to estimate driver behavior?
 What if your insurance premium is customized based on your driving style?